 - Check knife condition daily. - Never operate with damaged knives. - The radial clearance between the knife and bushing should not exceed 1 mm (.04").
-If clearance exceeds 1 mm (.04"), change both the knife and bushing. - Knives must be changed only in pairs because of the high rotational speed and balance requirements. - The knife support bolts should be checked daily and kept tight.
+If clearance exceeds 1 mm (.04"), change both the knife, bushing, bolt, and nut. - Knives must be changed only in pairs because of the high rotational speed and balance requirements. - The knife support bolts should be checked daily and kept tight.